-Pursuant to its certificate of incorporation, the Company is authorized to issue 500.0 million shares of common stock at a par value of \$0.0001 per share.
-As of December 31, 2023, 87,227,132 shares of common stock were issued and outstanding.
+Upon completion of the IPO, the Company is authorized to issue 500.0 million shares of common stock at a par value \$0.0001.
+As of December 31, 2021, 61,952,292 shares of common stock were issued and outstanding.

 In November 2018, the Company entered into common shares purchase agreements with two founders of the Company.
 The individuals purchased a total of 2,790,000 common shares for a total purchase price of \$300.
 Shares vested monthly for two and four years, respectively.
 Vesting for a certain number of shares was accelerated upon the Company's closing of its Series A redeemable convertible preferred share financing.
-The Company also had an option for a period of ninety days after the individual's employment is terminated either voluntarily or involuntarily to repurchase the unvested common shares at a price that is the lower of the original price per share paid by the founder for such stock or the fair value as of the date of such repurchase.
+The Company also has an option for a period of ninety days after the individual's employment is terminated either voluntarily or involuntarily to repurchase the unvested common shares at a price that is the lower of the original price per share paid by the founder for such stock or the fair value as of the date of such repurchase.
+As of December 31, 2020, there were 193,766 shares unvested.
 The founders' shares were converted to common stock in the Conversion.
-As of December 31, 2023, all founders' common stock were vested.
+As of December 31, 2021, all founders' common stock shares were vested.